Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 Like the model pictured below, the solution is to buy a coaxial digital audio-to-analog RCA converter.

-This device will accept either a coaxial or optical digital audio signal and output it as stereo analog audio.
+This device will accept a coaxial or optical digital audio signal and output it as stereo analog audio.

 This converter can be used anytime you need to convert S/PDIF digital audio to analog stereo audio – and it even has an internal volume control.

-If you want to send movie audio to a stereo speaker system, then a converter like this can make this a simple process.
+If you want to send movie audio to a stereo speaker system, a converter like this can make this a simple process.

 An advantage of this device is it accepts more audio formats than most converters.
 You can send stereo PCM audio from your TV or disc player – or it even decodes 5.1 Dolby Digital and DTS.